-• Student Learning Assessments (SLAs) - administered during the fall in grade 3.
+• Student Learning Assessments (SLAs) - administered during the fall in grade 3 at the teacher's discretion.

 School Collaborative Response Model will be used to support student Learning Ensuring Success for All Students.....

 - On-going Assessments

 - Collaborative Team Meetings

 - Pyramid of Support